 If they make you an offer, at that point you can say you can’t consider it until they supply you with a complete list of loans including the interest and the charges you paid on each.
 And if they refuse, take your case to the Ombudsman – they won’t refuse to give this information to the Ombudsman.

 It’s important you do have a list of the loans and the interest you have paid.
 Unless you have this figure you might think an offer to write off a balance of £400 sounds good, but really you have paid more than two thousand pounds in interest and charges.
 Many people have been horrified at how large the interest total was.

 You can also reconstruct a list of loans using your own bank statements if you have them.
 This has the big advantage that it lets you spot if the list you eventually get from the lender is missing some loans – it does happen!

-This seems the simplest and quickest option.
+This seems the simplest and quickest option to me!

 2) pay for a Subject Access Request